Apply for CBF's Student Leadership Program

 - Students feel empowered and possess a sense of accomplishment.

 - Students advocate using their own voice and personal experiences.

-Our student project resources page has activities and guides for students to do environmental projects on their own.
+Our student project resources page has activities and guides for students to lead environmental stewardship and civic action projects on their own.
 If you are planning a project or have already started one, let us know!

 Contact us at 410-268-8816 or SLcoordinator@cbf.org.